wp-plugins/wishpond-social-campaigns/readme.txt

 === Wishpond Social Campaigns ===
 Contributors: atajsekandar
-Tags: special offers, group deals, promotions, marketing, sweepstakes, advertising, campaigns Requires at least: 2.0.2
+Tags: special offers, group deals, promotions, marketing, sweepstakes, advertising, campaigns, Facebook, social media, Twitter, Pinterest, Google+
+Requires at least: 2.0.2
-Tested up to: 2.1
+Tested up to: 3.4.1
-Stable tag: 1.0
+Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wishpond Social Campaigns lets you quickly and easily create special offers and sweepstakes to help promote your business.
+Quickly and easily create promotions that spread quickly through all the major social networks: Facebook, Twitter, Pinterest, and Google+.

 == Description ==

 Wishpond Social Campaigns allows you to quickly and easily create and publish sweepstakes and offers on your Wordpress website.
 You can publish the campaigns as posts or pages, or  within existing posts and pages using a simple short code.
 You can also publish them in the side bar of your Wordpress site using simple widgets (if your theme supports widgets).

+You can create two different kinds of promotions:

-**Wishpond Social Offers** lets you create and publish limited-time special offers that spread as people participate.
+**Wishpond Social Offers**: create and publish limited-time special offers that spread as people participate.
-*When your visitors participate your offer they share it through all of the major social networks: Facebook, Google+, Twitter, and Pinterest.
+* When your visitors participate your offer they share it through all of the major social networks: Facebook, Google+, Twitter, and Pinterest.
-*Your offer quickly spreads far and wide to followers and friends of participants, generating new customers, and introducing your brand to a whole new audience.
+* Your offer quickly spreads far and wide to followers and friends of participants, generating new customers, and introducing your brand to a whole new audience.
-*You specify all the parameters of your offer, through the simple wizard interface.
+* You specify all the parameters of your offer, through the simple wizard interface.
-*There are a variety of redemption options: in store, online, or immediately (using our PayPal integration) *You can create and publish your offer in less than 15 minutes.
+* There are a variety of redemption options: in store, online, or immediately (using our PayPal integration)
+* You can create and publish your offer in less than 15 minutes.
-*Social Offers are one of the most cost effective ways to generate new customers, at just $25 per 100 participants.
+* Social Offers are one of the most cost effective ways to generate new customers, at just $25 per 100 participants.
-*You can create and preview your offer completely free.
+* You can create and preview your offer completely free.

-**Wishpond Social Sweepstakes** allows you to create and publish sweepstakes that also spread as people participate generating customer leads, brand awareness, and engagement with your brand.
+**Wishpond Social Sweepstakes**: create and publish sweepstakes that also spread as people participate generating customer leads, brand awareness, and engagement with your brand.
-*As your visitors participate in your sweepstakes they share it via all of the major social networks: Facebook, Google+, Twitter, and Pinterest.
+* As your visitors participate in your sweepstakes they share it via all of the major social networks: Facebook, Google+, Twitter, and Pinterest.
-*Your sweepstakes quickly spreads far and wide to followers and friends of participants.
+* Your sweepstakes quickly spreads far and wide to followers and friends of participants.
-*You can create and publish your sweepstakes in less than 15 minutes using the simple and intuitive wizard.
+* You can create and publish your sweepstakes in less than 15 minutes using the simple and intuitive wizard.
-*Social Sweepstakes are incredibly cost effective, at just $25 per campaign.
+* Social Sweepstakes are incredibly cost effective, at just $25 per campaign.
 You can create and preview your sweepstakes completely free.

 Learn more about [Wishpond Social Offers](http://corp.wishpond.com/social-offers/ "Wishpond Social Offers") or [Wishpond Social Sweepstakes](http://corp.wishpond.com/social-sweepstakes/ "Wishpond Social Sweepstakes") on [our website](http://corp.wishpond.com/ "Wishpond").